what is a gas detection tube?

 what if i get a blurred result after a test?

-The discoloration of the reagent can sometimes be blurred.
+The discoloration of the reagent can sometimes be blurred on a gas detection tube.
 If so, take the average between the two ends of the blurred part.

 is it possible to use gas detector tubes from an other brand than the pump’s?